Small word, big question.

 xforwhy is our opportunity to forge a different path.

-We are committed to working with brands, businesses and charities who offer an alternative.
+We are committed to working with individuals, brands, businesses and charities who understand their place in the world.
 Who care for their people, their supply chains, their customers and their footprint.
 Those who offer a substitute to the mass-produced.
 We believe real change happens from the ground up, and we’re looking for clients, brands and partners who feel the same.
 We know there’s a better way, and we want to help find it.

 To coin a slightly cheesy phrase, we’ve chosen to be part of the solution, not part of the problem.
 To that end, we officially recognise the Climate Emergency.
 Since our inception, we have operated at better than net-zero by offsetting our carbon.
 We now have pending B Corp certification and as such have formally amended our company’s legal framework to reflect our commitment to business best practice and ensure we meet the highest standards of verified social and environmental performance.